Privacy concerns with social networking services: Law enforcement prowling the networks

 The FBI has dedicated undercover agents on Facebook, Twitter, MySpace, LinkedIn.
 One example of investigators using Facebook to nab a criminal is the case of Maxi Sopo.
 Charged with bank fraud, and having escaped to Mexico, he was nowhere to be found until he started posting on Facebook.
 Although his profile was private, his list of friends was not, and through this vector, where he met a former official of the Justice Department, he was eventually caught.

 In recent years, some state and local law enforcement agencies have also begun to rely on social media websites as resources.
 Although obtaining records of information not shared publicly by or about site users often requires a subpoena, public pages on sites such as Facebook and MySpace offer access to personal information that can be valuable to law enforcement.
 Police departments have reported using social media websites to assist in investigations, locate and track suspects, and monitor gang activity.

 On October 18, 2017, the Department of Homeland Security (DHS) was scheduled to begin using personal information collected using social media platforms to screen immigrants arriving in the U.S. The department made this new measure known in a posting to the Federal Register in September 2017, noting that “...social media handles, aliases, associated identifiable information and search results...” would be included in an applicant's immigration file.
 This announcement, which was made relatively quietly, has received criticism from privacy advocates.
 The Department of Homeland Security issued a statement in late September 2017 asserting that the planned use of social media is nothing new, with one department spokesperson saying DHS has been using social media to collect information for years.
 According to a statement made to National Public Radio, DHS uses “...social media handles, aliases, associated identifiable information, and search results” to keep updated records on persons of interest.
 According to the DHS, the posting to the Federal Register was an effort to be transparent regarding information about social media that is already being collected from immigrants.

-Government use of SMMS, or “Social Media Monitoring Software", may geographically track us as we communicate.
-It can chart out our relationships, networks, and associations.
-It can monitor protests, identify the leaders of political and social movements, and measure our influence.”
-SMMS is also a growing industry.
-SMMS “products like XI Social Discovery, Geofeedia, Dataminr, Dunami, and SocioSpyder (to name just a few) are being purchased in droves by Fortune 500 companies, politicians, law enforcement, federal agencies, defense contractors, and the military.
-Even the CIA has a venture fund, In-Q-Tel, that invests in SMMS technology.”
+Governments can use Social Media Monitoring Software to track and monitor things such as, but not limited to, social and political movements, how influential a person is, and the attendance of protests.
+This is also a growing industry, with numerous companies, mostly government-funded or supported, that exploit backdoors in software and zero-day exploits to track people quietly.
+These softwares are sold to government entities, politicians and law enforcement worldwide.